Calendar billing

 Aggregate invoices

-Aggregate Invoices merges subscriptions that share the same bill date into a single invoice.
-It's ideal for customers who have multiple subscriptions billed on the same day.
+Aggregate invoices merges subscriptions that share the same bill date into a single invoice.
+It's ideal for customers with multiple subscriptions billed on the same day and best suited for physical goods merchants.

 Eligible subscriptions